davidgasquez/handbook/content/computer-science/teamwork.md

 - Build a culture of stopping to fix problems, to get quality right the first time.
 - Standardized tasks and processes are the foundation for continuous improvement and employee empowerment.
 - Standardization should be based on tooling and [automation](programming.md#automation).
-- Someone should be the information hub.
+- Someone should be the information hub (librarian).
 It helps connecting the dots that wouldn't otherwise get connected.
 - Meetings should be as short, focused, and small as possible.
+- Write tech specs before you write software (examples in [Codeburst](https://codeburst.io on-writing-tech-specs-6404c9791159) and [Lyft](https://eng.lyft.com/awesome-tech-specs-86eea8e45bb9)).
+A tech spec forces you to think through complicated issues and to get everyone on the same page.
+This helps to avoid wasting time on dead-end solutions or building the wrong thing.
 - Write postmortems after large incidents.
 This will create a feedback loop to guide learning about what happened and how it can be avoided next time.
 - Don't focus on a particular solution to a problem, instead, describe the problem itself.
 Always provide the full context of what you're trying to do when requesting help.
 - How to drive change: find people who agree on the problem, start small, experiment, scale, repeat.